junxit/us-congress-code/title-42/chapter-7/sec-1395ww.md

 13 So in original.
 Probably should not be capitalized.

 14 So in original.
 Probably should be “(6)(A)”.

-### Amendment of Subsection (n)(3)(A)(ii)

-Pub.
-L. 114–10, title I, § 106(b)(2)(B), (C), Apr.
-16, 2015, 129 Stat.
-139, 140, provided that, applicable to meaningful EHR users as of the date that is one year after Apr.
-16, 2015, subsection (n)(3)(A)(ii) of this section is amended by inserting before the period at the end the following: “, and the hospital demonstrates (through a process specified by the Secretary, such as the use of an attestation) that the hospital has not knowingly and willfully taken action (such as to disable functionality) to limit or restrict the compatibility or interoperability of the certified EHR technology”.
-See 2015 Amendment note below.

 ### References in Text